 These collaborators may also have relationships with other commercial entities, some of which may compete with us.
 Our collaborators assisting our competitors at our expense could harm our competitive position.
-For example, we are highly dependent on scientific collaborators for our dnaJP1, TRIMESTA, Zinthionein, CD4 Inhibitor 802-2 and flupirtine development programs.
+For example, we are highly dependent on scientific collaborators for our dna|P1, TRIMESTA, zinc-monocysteine, CD4 Inhibitor 802-2 and flupirtine development programs.
 Specifically, all of the clinical trials have been conducted under physician-sponsored investigational new drug applications (INDs), not corporate-sponsored INDs.
 Generally, we have experienced difficulty in collecting data generated from these physician sponsored clinical trials or physician sponsored INDs for our programs.
 We cannot provide any assurances that we will not experience any additional delays in the future.
 For example, the clinical trials for oral TTM have been conducted and completed prior to us licensing this technology from the University of Michigan.
-We have experienced delays and/or an inability to obtain clinical trial data relating to oral TTM.
-We have also experienced similar difficulties with our Zinthionein program.
-George J. Brewer, M.D., our initial clinical collaborator for oral TTM for Wilson's disease, has retired from University of Michigan, will no longer participate as a clinical investigator and no longer has an IND for oral TTM.
+Due to various patient privacy regulations and other administrative matters, we have experienced delays and/or an inability to obtain clinical trial data relating to oral TTM.
+We have also experienced similar difficulties with our zinc-monocysteine and dnaJP1 programs.
+With respect to our dnaJP1 program, we have recently elected to pursue the filing of a new corporate IND through our Epitope subsidiary, for the further clinical testing of our oral dnalP1 and to eliminate our reliance on the scientific inventor/IND holder for this program.
+Unless we are able to negotiate an agreement whereby such inventor/IND holder agrees to allow us to cross-reference the IND held by such inventor/IND holder, our planned corporate IND filing will most likely require us to successfully perform necessary nonclinical studies prior to initiating further human clinical trials.
+Such additional nonclinical studies may be required even if we successfully conclude an IND cross-reference agreement with such inventor/IND holder.
+No assurance can be given that we will be able to obtain necessary FDA authorization to initiate clinical pursuant to any proposed corporate IND that may be filed.
+Our initial clinical collaborator for oral TTM for Wilson's disease, has retired from University of Michigan, will no longer participate as a clinical investigator and no longer has an IND for oral TTM.
 We do not plan to conduct any further clinical studies of oral TTM.
 Should we or a future sublicensee elect to seek to conduct additional clinical trials of oral TTM, we or such sublicensee as the case may be would be expected to be required to file a new IND with the FDA for oral TTM and gain FDA approval for such IND prior to initiating any clinical studies and would be subject to the risks and potential delays associated with obtaining such approval.
-We awarded our license agreement with University of Michigan to limit our field of use for oral TTM to Alzheimer's disease, Parkinson's disease and Huntington's disease.
-The license agreement contains due diligence obligations, including initiating certain manufacturing and clinical testing obligations through the first half of 2010 that we or a sublicensee would be required to meet in order to maintain the license.
-Any delay or inability to obtain any data, and any such regulatory issues, might result our inability to advance our products through the regulatory process or obtain pharmaceutical partners for them or loss of licenses.
+Any delay or inability to obtain any data, and any such regulatory issues, might result our inability to advance our products through the regulatory process or obtain pharmaceutical partners for them.

 We are also highly dependent on government and private grants to fund certain of our clinical trials for our product candidates.
-For example, TRIMESTA has received a \$5 million grant from the Southern California Chapter of the National Multiple Sclerosis Society and the National Institutes of Health (NIH) which funds a majority of our ongoing 150 patient phase IIb clinical trial in relapsing remitting multiple sclerosis.
+For example, TRIMESTA (oral estriol) has received a \$5 million grant from the Southern California Chapter of the National Multiple Sclerosis Society and the National Institutes of Health (NIH) which funds a majority of our ongoing 150 patient phase IIb clinical trial in relapsing remitting multiple sclerosis.
 If our scientific collaborator is unable to maintain these grants, we might be forced to scale back or terminate the development of this product candidate.
+We will also need to reach an IND cross reference agreement with the inventor/IND holder for this program should we elect to file our own corporate IND for our TRIMESTA (oral estriol) program.